Anna Cox: Academic service

 Cox has worked to improve gender equality in the sciences throughout her academic career.
-She was responsible for the Athena SWAN programme for brain sciences.
+She led the Division of Psychology & Language Sciences in furthering gender equality.
 Under her leadership, Cox achieved several silver level Athena SWAN awards.
 Cox serves as Vice Dean for Equality, Diversity & Inclusion.

 Cox is the Chair of Governors at Sandringham School.
 In 2019 Cox was appointed a specialist advisor to the House of Commons Digital, Culture, Media and Sport Committee.
-In this capacity, she advised the government on immersive technologies augmented reality.
-She also served to inform the government on how technology can become addictive.
+In this capacity, she advised the government on the uses of immersive technologies and how technology can become addictive.